Georgian Citizen Illegally Detained by Russian Occupation Forces Released - Civil Georgia

 Georgian Citizen Illegally Detained by Russian Occupation Forces Released

-Tengiz Korashvili, who was illegally detained by Russian occupation forces in May, has been released and is now in Tbilisi-controlled territory, the State Security Service of Georgia (SSSG) said on September 10.
+Hamlet Margvelashvili, who was illegally detained by Russian occupation forces earlier this month, has been released and is now back in Tbilisi-controlled territory, the State Security Service of Georgia (SSSG) reported on September 15.

-According to the SSSG, Tengiz Korashvili was detained on May 19 near the village of Khurvaleti in Gori Municipality.
-On May 20, the SSSG reported the illegal detention of three Georgian citizens from the village.
-One was released shortly afterward, while another, Giorgi Bolotashvili, was freed on May 27.
-Korashvili was allegedly the third detainee who remained in illegal custody.
+The agency said Margvelashvili was detained on September 8 near the village of Upper Khviti in Gori Municipality, close to the occupied Tskhinvali region.
+The SSSG reiterated that it continues “active work to free all citizens of Georgia who are in illegal custody in the occupied territories.”

-“We continue active work to free all Georgian citizens who are in illegal custody in the occupied territories,” the SSSG said.
+Margvelashvili’s release comes days after another Georgian citizen, Tengiz Korashvili, was freed on September 10, following his illegal detention by Russian forces in May in Gori Municipality.

 Also Read: